hlefebvr/idol/docs/installation/options.rst

         cmake -DUSE_ROBINhOOD=YES -DROBINHOOD_DIR=/path/to/robin_hood/folder ..

-Building unit and integration tests
+Building Unit and Integration Tests
 -----------------------------------

 To build tests for idol, please refer to this :ref:`developer page <tests>`.